MorganChabaud/dso_drone/README.md

 # DSO Drone
-Use the original Direct Sparse Odometry program by TUM.
+Use the original Direct Sparse Odometry program by TUM (original Readme below).

 The goal is to make it run on Raspberry Pi 3 (on a drone) and add scale information.

+DSO Drone is developed at CNES (Centre National d'Etudes Spatiales)

 # DSO: Direct Sparse Odometry